Version 3 is now available

 To ensure you can compile firmware for your target device, install the SerialUI library and compile one of the SerialUI examples.

-If you’re using the Arduino IDE, you can simply:
+In the Arduino IDE, you can:

-and then search for SerialUI and install:
+and then search for SerialUI and install version 3.2 or above:

 Then go to File -> Examples -> SerialUI and compile one the examples, being sure to set your board to the correct type.
 For other build systems, get SerialUI from its project site and install as you would anything else.